yeojz/filter-chunk-webpack-plugin/README.md

 # filter-chunk-webpack-plugin

-> Include or exclude files / chunks from the final output based on a list of patterns
+> Include or exclude files / chunks from the final webpack output based on a list of patterns

 [![npm][npm-badge]][npm-link]
 [![Build Status][circle-badge]][circle-link]